 Political Rights (1 = best, 7 = worst)

-International pressure on Indonesia mounted following the 1991 Dili massacre, in which TNI soldiers were captured on film killing more than 200 participants in a funeral march.
+International pressure on Indonesia mounted following the 1991 Dili massacre, in which TNI soldiers were captured on film killing more than 200 people.
 In 1999, 78.5 percent of the East Timorese electorate voted for independence in a referendum approved by Suharto’s successor, B. J. Habibie.
-The TNI’s scorched-earth response to the vote killed roughly 1,000 civilians, drove more than 250,000 into Indonesian West Timor, and destroyed approximately 80 percent of buildings and infrastructure before an Australian-led multinational force restored order.
+The TNI’s scorched-earth response to the vote killed roughly 1,000 civilians, drove more than 250,000 into Indonesian West Timor, and destroyed approximately 80 percent of East Timor’s buildings and infrastructure before an Australian-led multinational force restored order.

-In 2001, the country elected a Constituent Assembly to draft a constitution.
-Fretilin’s representatives fell just short of the two-thirds majority required to give it absolute control.
+In 2001 East Timor elected a Constituent Assembly to draft a constitution.
+Fretilin fell just short of the two-thirds majority required to give it absolute control.
 Kay Rala Xanana Gusmao, a former head of Falintil and chairman of Fretilin until he broke from the party in 1988 to form a wider resistance coalition, won the presidency the following year.
 Independence was officially granted in May 2002.
-Despite growing frustration with the Fretilin government due to heightened unemployment and corruption, Fretilin’s strong party machinery brought it a solid victory in the country’s first local elections in 2004 and 2005.
+Despite growing frustration with the Fretilin government due to heightened unemployment and corruption, the party achieved a solid victory in the country’s first local elections in 2004 and 2005.

 East Timor is a secular state, but the Roman Catholic Church plays a central role; 98 percent of the population is Roman Catholic.
 Church rules prohibit persons living under religious vows from holding political office.
 There are no significant threats to religious freedom or clashes among the country’s different religious groups, which include a small minority of Muslims, mostly from Indonesia, and a growing number of evangelical Christian denominations.
 The practice of indigenous rituals remains strong, despite the dominance of the Catholic faith.
 Academic freedom is generally respected, though religious education is compulsory in schools.

 East Timor’s labor code, which is based on International Labor Organization standards, permits workers other than police and army personnel to form and join worker organizations.
 It also guarantees the rights to bargain collectively and to strike, although written notice must be given 10 days before a strike.
 Foreigners are barred from joining unions.
 Unionization rates are low due to high unemployment and the fact that more than 80 percent of the working population is employed in the informal sector.

 Equal rights for women are constitutionally guaranteed, yet domestic violence remains a persistent problem.
 It is estimated that half of all women were victims of gender-based crimes in 2008, while only a marginal fraction of cases of abuse were reported to the police.
 The country’s weak legal system, coupled with the prevalence of customary law at the local level, means that abuse is rarely prosecuted.
-While women’s participation in government remains much lower than that of men, women secured 18 out of 65 seats in Parliament in the 2007 legislative elections, one of the highest such proportions in Asia.
+While women’s participation in government remains much lower than that of men, women hold 18 out of 65 seats in Parliament and cabinet posts for three key ministries: Justice, Finance, and Social Affairs, Labor, and Solidarity.